yoctoproject/poky/documentation/contributor-guide/recipe-style-guide.rst

 file name.
 It is recommended to use released versions of software as these are revisions that upstream are expecting people to use.

-Package versions should always compare and sort correctly so that upgrades work as expected.
+Recipe versions should always compare and sort correctly so that upgrades work as expected.
 With conventional versions such as ``1.4`` upgrading ``to 1.5`` this happens naturally, but some versions don't sort.
 For example, ``1.5 Release Candidate 2`` could be written as ``1.5rc2`` but this sorts after